Getting consent for watercourse works

 Sufficient additional information must be included in order for us to determine the suitability of your proposals.
 You must demonstrate that your proposals will not have an adverse effect on flood risk or the environment.
 You must also submit an application fee.
 This is currently £50.

-Please read the Guidance Notes to ensure you include all the relevant information required for validation.
+Please read the Guidance Notes attached below to ensure you include all the relevant information required for validation.